 Attendance at Holy Trinity Catholic Primary School's Nursery does not automatically guarantee that a place will be offered in the Reception class of Holy Trinity Catholic Primary School.
 Parents must apply for a Reception place in exactly the same way as parents of children not attending the Nursery.

-The Governing Body will consider all applications against the oversubscription criteria in the same way regardless of whether the child does or does not attend the Nursery at the time of application.
+All applications will be considered against the oversubscription criteria by the Governing Body in the same way regardless of whether the child does or does not attend the Nursery at the time of application.